mbland/go-script-bash/README.md

 need not be written in Bash.__ Bash scripts will be sourced (i.e. imported into the same process running the `./go` script itself).
 Other languages will use the `PATH` environment variable to discover the interpreter for the script.

+See `./go help commands` for details on the algorithm used to discover command scripts for execution.

 #### Command summaries and help text